 Many creative solutions are available nowadays to help teachers motivate their students, but sometimes it’s hard to incorporate them into lessons.

-This course tackles the notion of innovation that is equally important for teachers and students.
+This course tackles the notion of innovation which is equally important for teachers and students.

 On the one hand, educators can use a selection of new methods, activities, and tools that can enhance their teaching, making topics more real and relevant.
 On the other hand, learners need to become more active, creative, and innovative, in order to link subjects to real-life situations, gather information through critical thinking, and solve modern-day problems.